ankschoubey/blog/src/content/post/dev-life/test-first/testing-design-patterns.md

 ---
 comments: true
-description: Testing interfaces, abstract classes, and design patterns efficiently can be tricky since parents and children depend on each other.<br><br>We can write tests to eliminate these dependencies during the test time, making our tests very short and decoupled.
+excerpt: Testing interfaces, abstract classes, and design patterns efficiently can be tricky since parents and children depend on each other.<br><br>We can write tests to eliminate these dependencies during the test time, making our tests very short and decoupled.
 tags:
  - design-patterns
  - tdd
  - testing
 publishDate: 2022-09-25T20:52:08.052481
 last-modified-purpose:
-permalink: /testing-design-patterns/
+slug: /testing-design-patterns/
 title: How to test interfaces, abstract classes and design patterns?
 image: /images/testing-design-patterns.jpg
 image-fit: contain